News & Links

 The Marine Stewardship Council has been part of a team effort to keep oceans healthy and full of life.

 Choose the blue fish label and make sure the fish you eat can be traced back to a sustainable source.
 Keep it wild.

 SETFIA South East Trawl Fishing Industries Association

-SETFIA are a not-for-profit industry association representing quota owners, fishermen and sellers in the south east trawl fishery.
+SETFIA is a not-for-profit industry association that represents and gives voice to fishermen, quota owners and sellers in the south east trawl fishery.